imvicencio/MCW-Microservices-architecture/Whiteboard design session/WDS trainer guide - Microservices architecture.md

     -   The ability to deploy individual application services without concern over the target infrastructure, let Service Fabric decide the target nodes appropriate for each tier and service type.

-    -   Simplified approach to managing data persistence with stateful services.

     -   Microservices design from the ground up on a platform that is specifically designed for that purpose, with the ability to scale.

     -   The capability to deploy Service Fabric clusters in Azure and on-premises, across both Windows and Linux hosts.

+    -   Docker containers ensure portability to another container orchestrator.

 2. Microservices concepts are completely new to the Contoso Events team.
 If we were to go forward with Service Fabric as our microservices platform, we would like to understand what skills the team can carry forward, and how much of a learning curve exists.